anguswilliams91/LinearBayes/README.md

 # LinearBayes

-A python implementation of the Bayesian approach to fitting a straight line to two-dimensional data with covariant errors on the two coordinates.
+A simple [`python`] implementation of the Bayesian approach to fitting a straight line to two-dimensional data with covariant errors on the two coordinates.
 Depends on `numpy`, `scipy`, `matplotlib` and [`emcee`](https://github.com/dfm/emcee).

 Clone the repo, and then run

-python bayes_line.py
+`python setup.py install`

-to generate some mock data and fit it.
+to install the module.

 Example code: